kaito3061/TV-show-search-form2/README.md

 ## 📈 Future Improvements

-- add error handling for failed API requests and improve the application's robustness
 - Better understanding of the API's response structure to reduce bugs
 - Add placeholder images and improve error UI for a better user experience
 - Consider using frameworks like React and architectural patterns to improve maintainability as the app grows
+- Add error handling for failed API requests and improve the application's robustness